yadlra/CV/README.md

 Following this, I applied to Makers Academy to get not only the basics of good maintainable code, but also to make sure I had a supporting network of people who care about best software engineering practices.

 Throughout my journey, I have been able to become confident with self-directed learning and find what tools and processes help me learn the best.
+My ability to research and learn new tools and techniques, keeping up to date with the latest libraries, frameworks and languages has been tested and proven throughout.

 ### Problem Solving